-For purposes of this discussion, a "U.S. holder" is any beneficial owner of our securities that, for U.S. federal income tax purposes, is:
+For purposes of this discussion, a "non-U.S. holder" is any beneficial owner of our common stock that is not a "United States person," a partnership or an entity disregarded as separate from its owner, each for United States federal income tax purposes.
+A United States person is any person that, for U.S. federal income tax purposes, is:

-- an individual who is a citizen or resident of the United States: - a corporation (or other entity treated as a corporation for U.S. federal income tax purposes) created or organized in or under the laws of the United States, any state thereof, or the District of Columbia; - an estate, the income of which is subject to U.S. federal income tax regardless of its source; or - a trust that (1) is subject to the primary supervision of a U.S. court and the control of one or more "United States persons" (within the meaning of Section 7701(a)(30) of the Code), or (2) has made a valid election under applicable Treasury Regulations to be treated as a United States person for U.S. federal income tax purposes.
+- an individual who is a citizen or resident of the United States; - a corporation (or other entity treated as a corporation for U.S. federal income tax purposes) created or organized in or under the laws of the United States, any state thereof, or the District of Columbia; - an estate, the income of which is subject to U.S. federal income tax regardless of its source; or - a trust that (1) is subject to the primary supervision of a U.S. court and the control of one or more "United States persons" (within the meaning of Section 7701(a)(30) of the Code), or (2) has made a valid election under applicable Treasury Regulations to be treated as a United States person for U.S. federal income tax purposes.